Item 11: Implement the Drop

 }

-method is specially reserved to the compiler and can't be manually invoked, because the item would be
+The drop method is specially reserved for the compiler and can't be manually invoked:

 x.drop();